 Can you briefly summarize your research goals?
 What were some key issues you explored in your interviews?

 My goal was to investigate how rural migrant workers subjectively perceived their current situations.
 Based on theories and scholarly research, rural migrant workers are seen as exploited by capital and dominated by the state.
 I wanted to know how the migrant workers themselves looked at their own work and lives.

-“In The Minds Of Migrant Workers” is a story from our issue, “Taobao Town”.
-To read the whole piece, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store
+In the Minds of Migrant Workers is a story from our issue, “Taobao Town.”
+To read the entire issue, become a subscriber and receive the full magazine.
+Alternatively, you can purchase the digital version from the App Store.